 - When either the Vice President of Student Services or the Vice President of Instruction has been directly involved in the disputed action with a student, he or she shall designate a representative to serve in his or her stead during hearings or appeals.

 - Either party may appeal the due process action taken by the hearing panel.
 Only procedural matters will be addressed in subsequent review.

-- A student seeking to appeal the decision of the hearing panel must file a written request with the Vice President of Student Services within10 days of receipt of the hearing panel’s decision.
+- A student seeking to appeal the decision of the hearing panel must file a written request with the Vice President of Student Services within10 working days of receipt of the hearing panel’s decision.
 This request must state the grievance and the requested action and will be forwarded to the appropriate Vice President for review.

 - If a need for an appeal hearing is determined, the Vice President of Student Services and the Vice President of Instruction will handle appeals in each other’s areas of supervision including selecting balanced panels to hear appeals and chairing appeal hearings.

 - A decision will be given regarding an appeal within 10 working days of filing the request.